Half a century of achievements

 Development, Courses, Conductors Youth Orchestras & International Acclaim

-SANYOF holds courses around the country with tutelage by some of South Africa’s best teachers, and with international conductors such as Alberto Bolet, Reinhard Schwarz, Bernhard Gueller, Gerard Korsten, Omri Hadari, Conrad van Alphen and Laszlo Marosi on the podium.
+The Foundation holds courses around the country with tutelage by some of South Africa’s best teachers, and with international conductors such as Alberto Bolet, Sir Roger Norrington, Bernhard Gueller, Gerard Korsten, Omri Hadari, Alexander Rahbari, Conrad van Alphen, and Laszlo Marosi on the podium.

-Under the management of Dorothy van de Geest and with the help of her husband, Professor Gerard van de Geest, the Sasol SA National Youth Symphony Orchestra reached unprecedented levels, performing in Scotland, in Europe and in Red Square in Moscow.
+Under the management of Dorothy van de Geest and with the help of her husband, Professor Gerard van de Geest, the National Youth Orchestra reached unprecedented levels, performing in Scotland, across Europe and on the Red Square in Moscow.
 Before her untimely death, Dorothy introduced support for Development Initiatives to the programmes, an initiative her successors, Faan and Kim Malan embraced and expanded.
 For the first time, in 2004, a development workshop was held during the course, resulting in a Junior Orchestra course in Kimberley, which attracted more than 100 beginner musicians to learn about the basics of orchestral music.
 The aim of the course, attended by 147 young musicians in 2005, is to assist organisations in training students to the level whereby they can attend the National Youth Orchestra course.